edonv/SwiftUIPHPicker/README.md

 ## To-Do's
 - [x] Add support for multiple selections.
 - [ ] Add support for selecting other Live Photos and videos (currently only supports standard photos).

+## Usage Notes

+- If you'd like to support video selections, then you *must* use either the `setVideoDestinationDirectory(_:)` or `setVideoDestinationHandler(_:)` view modifier.
+Without them, there won't be somewhere set to save the video file and the system's temporary file will be be deleted before it's accessible.